DiGergo/interactive-fe-dev-memory-game-project/README.md

 * This game is good for everyone who wants to improve his memory in a simple and fun way.
 * The game is easy to play but it can get really hard once you reached to a certain ammount of clicks.
-* Great way to improve your memory and contenration skills.
+* Great way to improve your memory and concentration skills.

 ## UX